Time Tracking: A Complete Guide for Managers

 “Don't put ‘wish list' tasks in your calendar.
 Only the ‘hard landscape' — what must happen at a specific time — goes in the calendar.”

-If your calendar says “9:00 — work on strategy” but it’s optional, you stop trusting your calendar.
-The system fails.
+If your calendar says “9:00 — work on strategy” but it's optional, then you stop trusting your calendar.
+Consequently, the system fails.

-• Protected blocks for deep work (like a “meeting with yourself”)
+- Protected blocks for deep work (for example, a “meeting with yourself”)

 Mistake 4: Ignoring Transition Time